coderyilmaz/custom-action-sheet/README.md

 The `custom-action-sheet` component is a cross-platform ActionSheet component that provides a unified way to display ActionSheets on iOS and Android.
 It utilizes the native `ActionSheetIOS` component on iOS for optimal visual effects.

+# Note

+This is an updated and enhanced version of the original "react-native-actionsheet" library.
+In this new version, existing issues have been addressed, and the library is now compatible with newer versions of React Native.

+Note: This library includes improvements made on top of the original "beefe/react-native-actionsheet" repository.

+Users can seamlessly integrate the ActionSheet component using this updated version and incorporate it into their projects with ease.

 ## Installation

 ```bash